 This involves working with landowners to identify potential NFM sites and determine appropriate courses of action.
 The SOURCE partnership is always on the lookout for new sites to use, so please contact lead organisation Treesponsibility on 07847 815926 or at firstname.lastname@example.org if you have a plot that might be of interest.

 The Environment Agency has embraced the concept of Natural Flood Management as an adjunct to their engineering works.
 It has backed this up by giving the partnership a significant increase in funding, with match-funding coming from the Woodland Trust, Calderdale Community Foundation, SUMA Wholefoods and Calderdale Council.

 This financial backing has enabled SOURCE to carry out a wide range of activities include those outlined below and in the NFM in Calderdale section.
 They have also helped to set up the NFM grant scheme to enable farmers and landowners to deliver natural flood management on their land.

 Often the most effective approach involves implementing several NFM measures in synergy, particularly at larger sites.
 Yorkshire Water is currently undertaking a major “landscape for water” initiative on their land at Gorpley in partnership with the White Rose Forest.
-The National Trust will be project managing the tree planting scheme and NFM interventions as part of a wider project including land at Wessenden and Hardcastle Crags.
+The Woodland Trust will be project managing the tree planting scheme and NFM interventions as part of a wider project including land at Wessenden and Hardcastle Crags.